open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

 OpenCensus and a migration story for existing users.

-To help ease the migration path, we have provided backward compatibility bridges in [Go][go shim], [Java][java shim], [Python][python shim], and JavaScript<!-- TODO: add link before publishing -->.
+To help ease the migration path, we have provided backward compatibility bridges in [Go][go shim], [Java][java shim], [Python][python shim][^shim-next-release], and [JavaScript][js shim][^shim-next-release].
 Installing these bridges allows OpenCensus and OpenTelemetry instrumentation to smoothly interoperate, with all of your telemetry flowing out of OpenTelemetry exporters.
 This lets OpenCensus users incrementally transition all of their instrumentation from OpenCensus to OpenTelemetry, and finally remove OpenCensus libraries from their applications.

 While OpenTelemetry was never intended to be a strict superset of OpenCensus, most of the APIs and data models are compatible.
 Migration should be considered